 Previously, epitope binning has required significant time, sample and manpower for experimental setup and data analysis.
 This has limited its application to small numbers of samples later in the development process.
-Carterra has developed a turnkey, high-throughput SPR solution which consists of three integrated components: Flow printing of microarrays, SPR imaging of the microarrays, and custom software tools for experiment setup and data analysis.
+Carterra’s LSA integrates a turnkey, high throughput SPR solution requiring minimal hands-on time, while delivering unmatched data from which to make informed selection decisions.

-The antibody binning software tool was designed to process the massive data sets enabled by experiments run in an SPRi format, where 384 ligands can be tested against 384 analytes.
+The epitope data analysis software was designed to process the massive data sets enabled by experiments run in an SPRi format, where 384 ligands can be tested against 384 analytes.
 The primary functionalities are:

-- Rapidly and easily analyze and visualize up to 384x384 binning interactions studies.
+- Rapidly and easily analyze and visualize up to 384×384 binning interactions studies.

 - Quickly explore and curate the data.
 Plotting of injections, ligand spots, or other groups of interactions is possible from any point in the program, enabling the viewing of the raw data alongside the heat map generation, sorting and bin allocations.

 - Define measurement points and generate a heat map showing blocking and sandwiching interactions with a high degree of automation and user control.

 - Sort the heat map into like-behaved antibodies and assign them to bins using custom algorithms and software automation.

 Prior to the development of this software tool, the data analysis of even small panels of epitope binning could be a time intensive and laborious process.
 Now a data set of 384×384 interactions can be binned in minutes!